php-dev-br/laravel-doc-pt-br/scout.md

 <a name="installation"></a>
 ## Installation

-First, install Scout via the Composer package manager:
+First, install the Scout via the Composer package manager:

     composer require laravel/scout

+Next, you should add the `ScoutServiceProvider` to the `providers` array of your `config/app.php` configuration file:

+    Laravel\Scout\ScoutServiceProvider::class,

-After installing Scout, you should publish the Scout configuration using the `vendor:publish` Artisan command.
+After registering the Scout service provider, you should publish the Scout configuration using the `vendor:publish` Artisan command.
 This command will publish the `scout.php` configuration file to your `config` directory:

     php artisan vendor:publish --provider="Laravel\Scout\ScoutServiceProvider"